 Do Medical Bills Hurt Your Credit?

 Unpaid doctor or hospital bills typically don’t automatically hurt your credit score.
 Because most health care providers do not report to the credit bureaus, medical debt would have to get sent to collections in order to eventually appear on your credit report and have a potential effect on your credit score.
-The point at which medical providers will sell the debt to a collection agency is after it’s 60, 90, or 120 past due, depending on the provider.
+The point at which medical providers will sell the debt to a collection agency is after it’s 60 to 120 days past due, depending on the provider.

-After that, the three credit bureaus — Experian, Equifax, and TransUnion — have set a one-year waiting period from the time the bill is sent to collections until the medical debt is included on a consumer’s credit report.
+The Consumer Financial Protection Bureau (CFPB) has been working to lessen the impact of medical debt on credit.
+As things currently stand, the three credit bureaus — Experian®, Equifax®, and TransUnion® — have set a one-year waiting period from the date of service until the medical debt is included on a consumer’s credit report.
 This is intended to make sure there’s enough time to solve any disputes with insurers and allow for delays in payment.

-Further, the three major credit bureaus will soon no longer include unpaid medical bills in collections on a person’s credit report if the amount owed is less than $500.
-And in even better news, medical debt that was in collections but is now paid off will no longer be included on your credit report (usually, collections accounts take seven years to drop off a report).
+The three major credit bureaus also no longer include unpaid medical bills in collections on a person’s credit report if the amount owed is less than $500.
+And in even better news, medical debt that was in collections but is now paid off isn’t included on credit report (usually, collections accounts take seven years to drop off a report).

 On top of all that, some scoring models don’t weigh medical debt as heavily as they do other types of debt when calculating credit scores.
 In fact, some models may exclude unpaid medical debt entirely.
 So while medical bills can affect your credit, the effect might not be as drastic as other types of unpaid debt.